benGigaTech/python-grc-b/dev_notes.md

    - Added limit of 10 login attempts per minute to prevent brute force attacks
    - Added limit of 5 registration and password reset requests per hour to prevent abuse
    - Enhanced logging for failed login attempts to track potential attackers
+   - Configured Redis as persistent storage backend for rate limiting keys

 6. **Other Security Enhancements** (Pending)
    - Improved input validation and sanitization